Emperor Yuan of Han: Childhood and career as a crown prince

-During his years as crown prince, Prince Shi did not have a major role in government, given the forceful nature of his father's personality.
+During his years as crown prince, Prince Shi did not have a major role in governing the country, given the forceful nature of his father.
 He was taught the Confucian classics by a succession of Confucian scholars during his pre-teen and teenage years.
 Prince Shi became a mild-mannered and strict adherent of Confucian principles, unlike his father who made effective use of both Legalist and Confucian principles in his governance.
 This would bring his father's ire on him.

 In 53 BC, when Emperor Xuan and Prince Shi were having dinner, he suggested that Emperor Xuan employ more Confucian officials in key positions.
 Emperor Xuan became extremely angry and commented that Confucian scholars were impractical and could not be given responsibilities, and further commented that Emperor Yuan's reign would lead to the downfall of the Liu imperial clan, words that would turn out to be prophetic.
 This would also bring his father to consider changing the succession plans, as he was also disappointed by Prince Shi's general lack of resolve.
-He considered creating Prince Shi's younger brother, Liu Qin, the Prince of Huaiyang, crown prince instead.
+He considered making Prince Shi's younger brother, Liu Qin, the Prince of Huaiyang, crown prince instead.
 However, he could not bring himself to do so, remembering how Prince Shi's mother, Empress Xu, was his first love and had been murdered by poisoning, and also how he depended on his father-in-law in his youth.
 Prince Shi's position therefore was not seriously threatened.